 Every two or three years, local governments are invited by the State Government to nominate local areas to the State Underground Power Program.
 These submissions are assessed by the State Government and shortlisted for further consideration.
 A survey of property owners is then conducted to determine the level of support for the project, with a majority required for the proposal to be considered.

 The City generally receives many enquiries regarding the State Underground Power Program and how it affects property owners and residents.
-A State Underground Power Program FAQ document has been set up to respond to the most common questions.
+A Shelley West SUPP FAQ document has been set up to respond to the most common questions.
+More information can be found below:

-Should you have any enquiries, please take the time to read through these questions prior to contacting the City as your enquiry may already be addressed within the document.
+Should you have any queries, please take the time to read through these documents prior to contacting the City as your question may already be addressed.